taschaef/Hawaii_Climate_Analysis_With_SQLAlchemy/README.md

 We were asked to create a climate app that allowed users to interface with some of our quereies from the Jupyter Notebook in a Flask API.
 My app is called weather_app.py and can be found in the Surfs_Up folder in this repo.

-In that same folder you will find the Jupyter Notebook containing my code for the precipitation and temperature analysis.
-Additionally, there is a Resources folder in Surfs_Up that contains the sqlite database, and the CSV's used in this analysis.